Vesle Kjela power plant

 The construction of Vesle Kjela power plant will contribute to increased production of renewable energy in Norway.
 This will take place in an area where power production is important locally.
 Statkraft uses the infrastructure that has already been established with Kjela power plant and avoids new significant interference in the area.

-The tips for the tunnel rubble, the door into the power station, ventilation tower and gatehouse, as well as reduced the flow of water between Vesle Kjelavatnet and the intake to the transfer tunnel to Førsvatnet, will be the only visible signs of the development.
+The tips for the tunnel rubble, the door into the power station, as well as reduced the flow of water between Vesle Kjelavatnet and the intake to the transfer tunnel to Førsvatnet, will be the only visible signs of the development.

 Society and extended effects